 - Launch Muziko Project to connect with ethnocultural musicians

 - Bring the SSO to perform in communities across our region

 Expand Our Capacity

 We must grow our organizational capacity.
-The amazing team that have brought this organization into this new era all started with no experience in running an orchestra – like prairie grass we dug in, created a great working environment, and raised ourselves in a drought.
+The amazing team that has brought this organization into this new era all started with no experience in running an orchestra.
+Like prairie grass we dug in, created a great working environment, and raised ourselves in a drought.

 The SSO needs to have the capacity to be creative or all of this hard work will have been for naught.

 - Financial investment in administrative staffing for the organization

 - Leveraging partnerships to create opportunities to share our capacity

 - Creation of entry-level positions for mentoring the next generation of music community leaders